-The best router for streaming has become a highly sought-after item on the market as subscription streaming services have gained favor over traditional cable and satellite TV bundles.
+The best WiFi router for streaming has become a highly sought-after item on the market as subscription streaming services have gained favor over traditional cable and satellite TV bundles.
 As mentioned above, you’ll need a fast internet connection as well as equipment capable of handling multiple high-quality video streams at the same time.

 Full HD (1080p) will soon be obsolete, and 4K will quickly become the new standard.
 Larger files, more bandwidth usage, and increased demand for the quickest internet connections and the best streaming router money can buy are all consequences.